 Are you curious about hiking the Inca Trail?
 Are you concerned about the altitude, your knees, your feet and "what if?"
 Then this is written for you.

 You are not alone.
 Eleven months of the year, up to 250 permits are available for foreign visitors every day to hike the Inca Trail.
 Some are experienced hikers.
 Others, not so much.
 (Beginning 2016, permits for 1-day Inca Trail were separated from permits for 4-day Inca Trail.
 Why?
-Read more) And many ask the exact same questions.
-It's not common for hikers to turn back before reaching the Machu Picchu ruins.
+Read more) The good news is that it's not common for hikers to turn back before reaching the Machu Picchu ruins.
 Nearly 100% who begin the hike, finish the hike.
 This is due in part to the dedicated licensed guides who often have to coax and sweet talk a small percentage of hikers each step of the way.

 Contact our US office with questions or to make a reservation.
 757-714-6649 (eastern time)

 - choose your dates: every Tuesday for small groups, or any date for private groups that permits are available (min 2)

 - contact our US office by phone or email to ask questions or confirm availability - 757-714-6649 (eastern time)

 - email copies of passport for each person

 - call our US office to process your payment with any major credit card